 Turn on a radio, television or computer and search for information on council websites and social media sites (Facebook and Twitter).
-You can also go straight to Civil Defence Northland Facebook page www.facebook.com/civildefencenorthland or also w w w.nrc.govt.nz/civildefence
+You can also go straight to Civil Defence Northland Facebook page www.facebook.com/civildefencenorthland w w w.nrc.govt.nz/civildefence think may have.

-If you don't have access to any of these, contact someone you think may have.
+If you don't have access to any of these, contact someone you